 A spark plug consists of three parts: a shell, an insulator, and a central conductor.
 It passes through the combustion chamber’s wall, and as a result, it must also seal the combustion chamber against high pressures and temperatures without weakening with time and usage.

-Choosing best spark plugs for 4.0 jeep: Step by step
+Choosing the best spark plugs for 4.0 Jeep: Step by step

 You’ll need to collect your vehicle’s specifications and other relevant details to get the right part for your engine.

 Your vehicle’s specifications will determine the best spark plugs to buy.
 Among them are the following:

 - The number of cylinders and the form of the engine

 - If you have a manual (standard) or automatic transmission in your vehicle

 - Dimensions of the engine

 - The type of fuel system that is used

 - The difference between the spark plugs

 - The part number for the spark plugs in your engine.